Free shipping for 2 or more items (USA)

 How to change sides when your joints slip out during turns

 For people with hypermobile joints, turning in bed can trigger subluxations when your shoulder or hip slides past its safe range mid-move.
-This guide shows you how to reposition using lateral slides and anchored.
+This guide shows you how to reposition using lateral slides and anchored contact points.

 Sleep Comfort